0xCompute/rubidity/programming-uniswap/part1/README.md

 ## Tooling

-In this series, I'll be using Ruby / Rubidity for contracts developing and testing.
-Rubidity is a modern Ethereum Layer 1 (L1) via Ethscriptions (Calldata) and Facet VM toolkit written in Ruby by Tom Lehman et al. It allows to write tests in Ruby.
+In this series, I'll be using Ruby / Rubysol for contracts.
+It allows to write tests in Ruby.
 Yes, we'll use Ruby for both writing contracts and testing them and you'll see that this is much cleaner and handier than writing tests in Javascript (JS).

-I'll also use the rubidity-contracts library (gem) for ERC20 implementation.
+I'll also use the rubysol-contracts library (gem) for ERC20 implementation.